-A Qualifications Review Board is a panel of Senior Executive Service members who decide whether a candidate for SES membership will be admitted.
+A Qualifications Review Board (QRB) is a panel of Senior Executive Service (SES) members who decide whether a candidate for SES membership will be admitted.

 Communication among board members about board business is privileged.
 OPM may release the names of individuals who have volunteered on QRBs.
 OPM does not release the makeup of particular boards.

 QRBs evaluate the credentials of those applying for admittance into the Senior Executive Service.
 Admittance allows career federal employees to assume some of the highest leadership positions in the federal government.

 Senior Executive Service members compete for jobs directly supervised by Presidential appointees.
 A candidate’s approval by a QRB is no guarantee of a job; it only means the candidate can legitimately apply.

 QRB members evaluate each candidate based on the executive core qualifications, but members do not limit themselves to only those factors.
 “The QRB is responsible for the fair and objective assessment of all case documents in the candidate's QRB case to determine if the candidate possesses the required executive core qualifications (ECQ).

 Board members do not limit their assessment of executive qualifications to the candidate's ECQ documentation statement; they consider all of the information included in the application package.
 The candidate's qualifications taken as a whole must demonstrate that the individual has the leadership qualities needed in today's SES,” OPM says.